-The primary job of a biological technician is to collect samples and analyze test results of body fluid, tissue, and other substances.
-They often work directly with clinical test subjects—another area where an EMT’s experience working with patients can come in handy.
+The primary job of a biological technician is to collect samples and analyze test results of body fluids, tissue, and other substances.
+In addition, they often work directly with clinical test subjects—an area where an EMT’s experience working with patients comes in handy.

 - Setting up, maintaining, and cleaning laboratory equipment

 - Gathering and preparing biological samples, including body fluid and tissue

 - Writing reports to document findings

 The exact type of research conducted by the biological technician depends on the laboratory itself.
 For example, a laboratory tech could help on anything from aiding in the development of a new vaccine to testing new pain relief drugs for potential side effects.
 Biological technology is a field that’s constantly evolving and advancing, and those working in the area can look forward to a career of continual discoveries.